acend/website-hugo/site/content/en/trainings/openshift.md

 main_text: "The importance of container technologies has significantly increased in recent years.
 Based on such technologies – Kubernetes among others – OpenShift offers a comprehensive and comfortable container platform solution.\n\n
-This two-day training in German or English provides a practical and easy-to-understand introduction to these Open Source technologies.
-Our teachers draw on considerable practical experience and are experienced OpenShift Administrators."
+This two-day training in German or English provides a practical and easy-to-understand introduction to these open source technologies.
+Our teachers draw on considerable practical experience and are experienced OpenShift administrators."

 accordion:
     enable : true